Kernix13/house-marketplace/README.md

 ## More later...

-Not sure what notes I'll add for this
+Not sure what notes I'll add for this but wow - each project is complex - difficult to learn React by going from none to complex!